Last Updated on June 16, 2022 by Michelle Moyer

 Art and Turkish Craft Skills

 When one thinks of crafts in Turkey, one typically thinks of carpet weaving and tapestry-making in the form of Turkish rugs.
 However beautiful ceramics are just as historical and forming clay pottery is a local art skill that was very common in Anatolia.
-There are many pottery-making villages in Turkey.
+There are many pottery-making villages in Turkey (or now spelled Turkiye!).

 When planning your vacation in Turkey, make sure to stop by to witness how the clay pottery and ceramics are still made today.
 Our small group tour of Turkey included a pottery demo in Avanos Turkey.